Skip to main content

 Related Topics: #Microsoft #OpenAI #AI chip #NVIDIA GPUs #Satya Nadella #Broadcom #system-level IP #accelerator IP

-"All of it," Nadella affirmed, granting Microsoft unrestricted access to OpenAI's system‑level AI chip intellectual property, save for consumer‑hardware designs.
-Yet the practical impact of that access is not fully detailed.
-Microsoft will continue to lean on NVIDIA GPUs for large‑scale workloads while developing its own silicon, a dual strategy that raises questions about resource allocation and timeline coordination.
+"All of it," Nadella affirmed, giving Microsoft unrestricted access to OpenAI's system-level AI chip IP, except for consumer-hardware designs.
+What that actually means on the ground is still a bit fuzzy.
+Microsoft will keep leaning on NVIDIA GPUs for the biggest jobs while it tinkers with its own silicon - a two-track approach that naturally sparks questions about where resources will go and how the timelines line up.

 Common Questions Answered